erikyo/cf7-smtp/README.md

 # Contact Form 7 - SMTP
-A trustworthy SMTP plugin for Contact Form 7.
-Simple and useful.
+A WordPress SMTP plugin for Contact Form 7 that allows the smtp server configuration of wp_mail() powered by automated report and custom mail templates.

 This is the GitHub repo of the plugin hosted into [WordPress.org Plugin Directory](https://wordpress.org/plugins/cf7-smtp/).